josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251212_why_im_working_this_shabbat.md

 like anyone else, i have flaws, but i have no idea, genuinely, why my ongoing longevity would be a problem unless you were scared of the truth.

+(note that i keep getting coercive degradation about 5 minutes into disvusding a graph and some maths with an llm. this should not really be the output.)

 ---